 In September 2022, she’ll have been clean for two years.
 And she’s got all her kids back now.
 She shares custody of Zachiah and Graysen, but the rest of the kids live with her full time.

-A couple of weeks after they all were reunited, Kelsey felt like something was telling her she should go to church at Valley Independent Baptist Church.
+A couple of weeks after they all were reunited, Kelsey felt like something was telling her she should go to a local church.
 Lorraine had tried repeatedly to get her to attend, but Kelsey always held back.
 But this time, she says, “I just had this feeling that I needed to go.”

 She really enjoyed it and so did her kids.